This tutorials talks about how to store characters and strings in Nim Language.

 Long string literals:

-Sometimes, We want to add long line string, enclosed in triple quotes (""").
+Sometimes, We want to add long line strings, enclosed in triple quotes (""").

-Long string literals are spanned across multiple lines and \ is not escape character
+Long string literals are spanned across multiple lines and \ is not an escape character

 Example: